I am a Transplant – and other “Expat-Related” Terms

 “I am transplant.”
 This seems to be a common sentence used in introductions in the US out West based on my experience.

-On one of the first meetup hikes I attended in Salt Lake City hosted by Utah Outdoors, I heard this discussion,
+In fact, on one of the first meetup hikes I attended in Salt Lake City hosted by Utah Outdoors (my photo at the top of Living Room hike, below), I heard this discussion,

 Person 1: “So are you originally from Salt Lake City?”